ArcGIS Blog

 The Secret Menu- Settings

-Now that we’ve covered the basics, let’s dive a little deeper.
-The template includes a variety of settings that give you more options- choose whether to show the Select by Attributes tool, display shortcut keys, or prompt users before deleting a feature.
+The template includes a variety of settings that give you more control- choose whether to show the Select by Attributes tool, display shortcut keys, or prompt users before deleting a feature.
 You’ll find most of these in the Settings section of the Sidebar tab.

-Others are sprinkled throughout the app in the section where they fit best, like Selection or Layers.
+Other settings are sprinkled throughout the app in the section where they fit best.
 For example, when you enable the Layer List, additional settings for layers appear.
 You can choose to allow editors to zoom to the layer, show the attribute table, or even add temporary layers to the map.

 Enabling the Layer list reveals additional options.